KB429861/beginners-tutorial/README.md

 For a better understanding of JavaScript, yo can read the [modern JavaScript tutorial](https://javascript.info/), primarily Part 1.

+If you want get a stronger JavaScript foundation, read the [Eloquent JavaScript](http://eloquentjavascript.net/) book.

 ## AngularJS

 [AngularJS](https://angularjs.org/) is a structural framework for dynamic web apps.